jobiols/odoo-private-addons/automatic_backup/README.rst

 |badge1| |badge2|

-Automated database backups from Odoo, locally
+Automated database backups for Odoo,
-Next version wil backup to AWS S3
+Send backup to a folder o to Amazon S3 Bucket

 **Table of contents**